cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/all_campaigns.md

 # All Campaigns View

 This view gives an overview over all discovery campaigns currently registered.
-Select one for closer investigation by clicking on its ID in the "Campaign ID" column.
+Select one for closer investigation by clicking on its ID in the "ID" column.

 ### Table Columns
 Sorting the table by the value of a specific column is possible for most columns.
 Click the column title to do so, and click it again to reverse the order.

-#### Campaign ID
+#### ID
 This is the unique identifier for the discovery campaign, determined by the order in which the discovery campaigns were imported.
 They link to a view with more details and results for the discovery campaign.